carmaa/inception/README.md

 |Linux Mint   |12             |        Yes       |        Yes        |

 (1): Mavericks since 10.8.2 on Ivy Bridge (>= 2012 Macs) have enabled VT-D
-     effectively re-mapping physical memory and thwarting this attack.
+     effectively blocking DMA requests and thwarting this attack.
 Look for `vtd[0] fault` entries in your log/console.
 (2): If FileVault 2 is enabled, the tool will only work when the operating
      system is unlocked as of OS X Lion.
 (2): Other Linux distributions that use PAM-based authentication may also work